fastly/purge-fastly-gcs-trigger/README.md

-# purge-fastly-gcs-trigger
+# Purge a Fastly service from Google cloud platform

-Purge a fastly service using Google Cloud Functions when content in a GCS bucket changes
+This demo shows how to purge a Fastly service using Google Cloud Functions when content in a GCS bucket changes.

+See TODO URL for more details.